diox/firefox-minimap-scroller/README.md

 - Drag & drop the resulting xpi to firefox.

-**Note:** If your OS uses uses py3k by default, activating the add-on sdk will display an error message:
+**Note:** If your OS uses uses Python 3 by default, activating the add-on sdk will display an error message:

 > Error: You appear to be using Python 3, but the Add-on SDK only supports the
 > Python 2.x line.